 Finalize tender package and construction drawings

-Start construction, which is expected to take 6 to 8 weeks
+Start construction, which is expected to be completed in March 2019

 The Murray Street Bike Path Extension was approved by Council in May 2016 as part of the City’s capital budget.
 You can read the report here.
 It is jointly funded by the City of Port Moody and TransLink.
 The Murray Street Bike Path Extension addresses one of Council’s strategic priorities – moving people – by creating a safe, off-street route for recreational cyclists and connecting users to Moody Centre via the Moody Street Overpass.